- More than 200 warranted and trainee honorary fishery officers (HFOs) work around New Zealand.

 HFOs need to be:

 - in good health and reasonably fit

-- able to commit to working about 100 hours a year
+- able to commit to working at least 100 hours a year

 - passionate about protecting the New Zealand fishery for future generations.

 They also need to have basic computer skills.